carmenangelng/pic16b-mnist-demo/README.md

   - Search "Identity and Access Management (IAM) API", and enable it (not to be confused with IAM Service Account Credentials API).
 6. Create the cloud service.
   - Go to "Cloud Run" menu.
-  - Press "+ Create Service" button.
+  - Press "+ Deploy Container" button, then "Service".
   - Select "Continuously deploy new revisions from a source repository".
   - Click on "Set up with cloud build"
     - Select your GitHub repository.